Wondermondo 🢖 Categories of wonders 🢖 Architectural wonders 🢖 Religious architecture

 - Other contemporary shrines – this subcategory includes monuments of other religions, not included in the above subcategories.
 Here are included numerous unique monuments: such as the renowned harmonious architecture of the Shinto and some of the remaining Zoroastrian temples which contain eternal fires, brought from Persia in the 7th century.

 - Ancient and prehistoric shrines

-Since ancient times human talents and skills have been expressed in religious architecture and arts, traditions and rituals have evolved around pilgrimage sites.
+Since ancient times human talents and skills have been expressed in religious architecture and arts, traditions, and rituals have evolved around pilgrimage sites.
 Religious buildings represent a major part of the highest achievements in architecture and crafts.

 In most cases religious buildings are accented by one or several high, vertical structures.
-These structures may have practical purpose (call for prayer in belltowers of Christianity and minarets of Islam) or just symbolic meaning (pagodas and stupas in Buddhism, gopurams in Hinduism).
-With the exception of Egyptian pyramids and Pharos lighthouse the highest buildings of the world up to the late 19th century were religious buildings.
+These structures may have a practical purpose (call for prayer in belltowers of Christianity and minarets of Islam) or just symbolic meaning (pagodas and stupas in Buddhism, gopurams in Hinduism).
+With the exception of Egyptian pyramids and Pharos lighthouse the highest buildings in the world up to the late 19th century were religious buildings.